 Charleston is known as "The Holy City" due to the number of church steeples in the city skyline.
-Located on a peninsula formed by two rivers, the skyline has practically no tall buildings.
+Located on a peninsula formed by two rivers, the skyline has practically no tall buildings, but there are plenty of homes for rent.
 A major port on the eastern seaboard, Charleston's historic district offers many of the city's major historical sites.

 Charleston offers very hot summers and mild winters.
 The upstate area does occasionally get some snow accumulation.

 The French Quarter is a neighborhood in downtown Charleston.
-The name refers to the quantity of French Merchants in the area's history.
+The name refers to the quantity of French merchants in the area's history.
 Famous for art galleries, it also offers businesses, restaurants, and Waterfront Park.
-Many fine historic buildings are found nearby for those who are looking for an apartment to rent in a history-laden area.
+Many fine historic buildings are found nearby for those who are looking for a rental home with an interesting history.

 On the eastern edge of Daniel Island, you'll find Barfield Park.
 A natural-style park overlooks the Wando River for this marsh and water-oriented neighborhood.
 Winding paths and a covered picnic pavilion are features of the neighborhood.